 In 2005, after the money had been raised and planning permission had been obtained, the site of the now present Cloughjordan Ecovillage was purchased.
 Over the next few years, we built the infrastructure that would allow a functioning ecovillage to flourish.

 Unfortunately, the economic crash of 2008 had an adverse effect on the ecovillage, as it did around the world, which forced 50% of those who had invested into the purchase to pull out of the project.
 However, those that could stayed on and in 2009 the very first residents of Ireland’s first ecovillage moved into their homes.

-The village began to rapidly develop, and by 2012 the village had fibre optic broadband cables installed, a 500m2 solar panel array, an eco-hostel, an eco-enterprise centre, and 50 homes built or under construction.
+The village began to rapidly develop, and by 2012 the village had fibre optic broadband cables installed, an eco-hostel, an eco-enterprise centre, and 50 homes built or under construction.
 With all these new developments, the idea of an eco-village was finally becoming a reality and the community has been collaborating, thriving, and growing ever since.

 Cloughjordan ecovillage has become a model for environmental sustainability and community resilience.
 This has been acknowledged around the world and the ecovillage has achieved a number of awards and achievements that demonstrate our determination and internal diversity.
 Some of our proudest are: